rbrahier17/react-data-tables-plugin/README.md

 - Control the number of entries per page.
 - Implement search and filtering capabilities.
 - Display pagination for easy navigation through large data sets.
-- Choose from different themes to match your application's style.
+- Color scheme customization to match your application's style.

 ## Installation